tenjin/tenjin-unity-sdk/README.md

 `.SendEvent("name")` is for events that are static markers or milestones.
 This would include things like `tutorial_complete`, `registration`, or `level_1`.

 `.SendEvent("name", "value")` is for events that you want to do math on a property of that event.
-For example, `("coins_purchased", "100")` will let you analyze a sum or average of the coins that have been purchased for that event.
+For example, `("coins_purchased", "100")` will let you analyze a sum or average of the coins that are purchased for that event.

 ## <a id="deferred-deeplinks"></a> Deferred Deeplinks